 When a dog is suffering from allergies, their mood may change.
 They may become irritable, lethargic, clingy, or angry.
 Discipline will not work when the dog is having allergy issues.
 The best way to combat this problem is to learn how to care for your dog once you have isolated the cause of the allergies.
 This may mean keeping a journal of your dog's activities and symptoms that you can show the vet, who will be able to recommend treatment.Some smaller breeds may have breathing issues as they age, there is little that can be done except to keep their sleeping area clean, vacuum often, and consider buying a hepa filter that will trap dust, particles, and other air pollutants that are in the air.
 While it is important that all dogs get their

-If you notice that your dog has fleas or that they have been bitten by fleas, you should bathe your dog using a shampoo that will kill fleas and their eggs.
+If you notice that your dog has fleas or that they have been bitten by fleas, you should use a clinical ectoparasiticides for dogs and cats that are formulated as spot-ons, tablets and collars.that will kill fleas and their eggs.
 You may need to rid your home of fleas as well so that re infestation does not occur.
 Buy carpet spray or if the problem is too big, then you may have to call an exterminator.
 Once the fleas are gone, you should spray your dog every time the dog goes outside.
 This will prevent new attacks from occurring.
 If the dog has open bites or wounds from scratching, you will have to wait for them to heal before using a spray or shampoo on your dog.

-Vomiting can occur if your dog is allergic to the food it receives.
+Vomiting and diarrhoea is rare in dogs with food allergies, allergic dermatitis is more common; .
 You should first visit the vet to see if the problem isn't internal.
 They may recommend a new food for the dog.
-This should stop the vomiting and diarrhea.
+T